AdobeDocs/certification.en/help/certifications/aw/aw-core-e-developer.md

 ---
-title: Adobe Workfront Core Developer Expert Certification
+title: Core Developer Expert certification
-description: Learn how to become a certified Adobe Developer expert.
+description: Learn how to become a certified Adobe Developer Expert in Adobe [!DNL Workfront].
 solution: Workfront
 role: Developer
 badge: label="Exam AD0-E904" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Workfront Core Developer expert
+# Certification journey for Adobe [!DNL Workfront] Core Developer Expert

 Learn how to become a certified Adobe Developer expert.

 ## Minimum experience

-You should have at least 18-24 months experience with Workfront, and can:
+You should have at least 18-24 months experience with [!DNL Workfront], and can:

-* Navigate the Workfront system, understanding where its functionality resides
+* Navigate the [!DNL Workfront] system, understanding where its functionality resides
 * Configure all aspects of the system
 * Discuss requirements with customers and translate those into a viable solution
 * Elicit and modify existing process for improvement in a collaborative way